- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 Expats in Malaysia are in for a treat when it comes to the range of dining-out options available.
 The metropolis is home to a fusion of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the many exotic, trendy and stylish restaurants.

 Being a meeting point of cultures and immigrant communities, Malaysia frequently has its own version (or sometimes many versions) of popular dishes from all over Asia.
 'Nasi goreng', or fried rice, can be found in more than a dozen styles throughout Malaysia, borrowing from all sorts of cultures along the way.
 Meanwhile, the mixture of fragrant spices, coconut milk and curry leaves make the popular 'mamak', a local style of Indian food sold at open-air stalls.
-Chinese dishes are also a firm favourite with prominent dishes such as 'hokkien mee', a fried noodle dish.
+Chinese dishes are also a firm favourite with 'hokkien mee', a fried noodle dish, being a popular choice.

 Nightlife and entertainment in Kuala Lumpur